nicopiri/Checkers/README.md

-Here is the assignment given by the professor.
+Here is the assignment given by the teacher.
-[Progetto laboratorio PEL 2022.pdf](https://github.com/nicopiri/Checkers/files/12672484/Progetto.laboratorio.PEL.2022.pdf). player.hpp is given by the professor, player.cpp is mine.
+[Progetto laboratorio PEL 2022.pdf](https://github.com/nicopiri/Checkers/files/12672484/Progetto.laboratorio.PEL.2022.pdf). player.hpp was given by the teacher, player.cpp is mine.
-(play.cpp and verify.cpp were given by the professor too just for an example of testing, they may not be correct)
+(play.cpp and verify.cpp were given by the teacher too just for an example of testing, they may not be correct)